In public, was NEVER the place to lose your cool. God forbid “they” got proof that you were as uncivilized and ignorant as “they” thought you were.

 The takeaways:

 1. Charges can be filed.
 After all, it was an assault.
 But, just as one person can say “It was a joke”, so can the person who responded to said joke.
-Problem is, the slap was seen and heard, and for some viewers, unedited, all over the world.
+The problem is that the slap was seen and heard, and for some viewers, unedited, all over the world.
 Was that just good acting?
 I mean, it DID happen at The Oscars.

 2. The comedian won’t let a certain person’s name come to mind, let alone out of his mouth EVER again.
 Maybe he didn’t mean to be offensive or insensitive, but now, he’s on notice.

 3. The Academy will use the incident as an excuse to walk back its reluctant commitment to inclusion, and hit back at the people who initiated the "Oscars So White" boycott.
 After all, theirs is a dignified event.
-Can’t have folk slapping the well paid host all willy-nilly.
+They just can’t have folk slapping the well-paid host, all willy-nilly.

 4. A new slew of memes have been born.